gapormann/codeeducation/README.md

 # codeeducation
-# You can pull this image from gpormann/codeeducation
+# You can pull this image from gpormann/codeeducation on docker hub